MichaelZelensky/job-application-automation/README.md

-# Job Application Automation
+## Job Application Automation

 End-to-end workflow for finding, qualifying, tailoring, validating, and applying to jobs using AI.

 ## Supported Platforms

-Currently this project supports LinkedIn job listings only.
+Currently this project supports:

+* LinkedIn job listings
+* GoFractional job listings

-The browser extension is designed to extract job information from LinkedIn pages and has not been tested with other job boards.
+The browser extension is designed to extract job information from both LinkedIn and GoFractional pages.
+Other job boards have not been tested.

 ## Features